 The findings of the third National Climate Assessment released this week closely reflect current conditions in Colorado.

 More high-heat days in the summer?
 Check.
 Heavier precipitation and more frequent floods?
 Check.
 Drought and water restrictions?
 Check.
-More devastating storms in summer and winter?
+More devastating storms in no deposit mobile casino bonus summer and winter?
 Check.

 Climate change has significant impact on the Colorado economy, especially in the areas of agriculture/livestock production; water management; energy demand and production; brewing; tourism and recreation; wildlife habitat; wildland-urban interface; fire management, to name a few.